 Their son Theodore became the twenty-sixth President of the United States.
 In October 1905, he traveled through the southern states and came to Roswell specifically to visit his mother’s childhood home.
 Mittie and Thee's other son, Elliott, was the father of Eleanor Roosevelt, who married Franklin D. Roosevelt and became our nation’s First Lady.
 Eleanor visited Bulloch Hall while at Warm Springs.

-Bulloch Hall is owned by the City of Roswell and operated by Friends of Bulloch, Inc., a GA 501(c)3 non-profit organization.
+Bulloch Hall is owned and operated by the City of Roswell and supported by Friends of Bulloch, Inc., a GA 501(c)3 non-profit organization.